\'Etale homotopy groups of algebraic groups and homogeneous spaces: Facts from etale homotopy theory

 \section{Facts from \'etale homotopy theory}

-In this section we collect facts from \'etale homotopy theory to be used in the proofs below; the reader can treat them as black boxes if she wishes.
+In this section we collect facts from \'etale homotopy theory to be used in the proofs below.
 From now on we shall be unforgivably sloppy in notation and shall ignore base points.
+The notation $X_{\rm et}$ will stand for the \'etale homotopy type of a scheme $X$; when completing it we shall drop the subscript `et'.
+The $i$-th homotopy group of $X_{\rm et}$ is the $i$-th \'etale homotopy group $\pi_i(X)$ of $X$.

 \begin{facts} \rm ${}$